andykee/lentil/docs/reference.rst

 *************

 This page gives an overview of all public functions, modules, and objects included in Lentil.
-All classes and functions exposed in the ``lentil.*`` namespace are public.
+All classes and functions exposed in the ``lentil`` namespace are public.

 Some subpackages are public including ``lentil.radiometry`` and ``lentil.detector``.